-Definitions
+2. Definitions

-Academic Schedule: a calendar detailing all academic-related dates and events that occur in an academic year including, but not limited to, start/end of classes, add/withdraw/drop deadlines, midterm advising, examination dates, appeal deadlines, and final grade submissions.
+Academic Schedule: A calendar detailing all academic-related dates and events that occur in an academic year including, but not limited to, start/end of classes, add/withdraw/drop deadlines, mid-term advising, examination dates, appeal deadlines, and final grade submissions.

-Aegrotat Standing: a passing grade used in exceptional circumstances towards the earning of course credit towards program completion requirements whereby a student may demonstrate satisfactory performance without being able to complete all course and/or program requirements due to extenuating College situations or personal hardship.
+Aegrotat Standing: A passing grade used in exceptional circumstances towards the earning of course credit towards program completion requirements whereby a student may demonstrate satisfactory performance without being able to complete all course and/or program requirements due to extenuating College situations or personal hardship.

-Course Learning Outcome: is a measurable high-level goal that reflects what the learner should be able to demonstrate as a result of participating in the Course.
+Course Learning Outcome: A measurable high-level goal that reflects what the learner should be able to demonstrate as a result of participating in the Course.

-Course Outline: the official College document that includes the course title and description, credit weight and hours, prerequisites, co-requisites, vocational outcomes, topics, learning outcomes, employability skills, delivery method, learning activities, assessment types and weights, textbooks, resources and policies.
+Course Outline: The official College document that includes the course title and description, credit weight and hours, prerequisites, co-requisites, vocational outcomes, topics, learning outcomes, employability skills, delivery method, learning activities, assessment types, and weights, textbooks, resources, and policies.
 The Course Outline serves as a contract between the college and the student.

-Course Work: assigned activities, tests, exams or skills demonstrated as part of a Course.
+Course Work: Assigned activities, tests, exams, or skills demonstrated as part of a Course.

-Course: a unit of study in a program required to achieve a credential.
+Course: A unit of study in a program required to achieve a credential.

-Evaluation Plan: the detailed evaluation methods as articulated in the Course Outline and Syllabus.
+Evaluation Plan: The detailed evaluation methods as articulated in the Course Outline and Syllabus.

-Evaluation: formative and summative activities and assessments that measure the extent of student learning aligned with Course Learning Outcomes.
+Evaluation: Formative and summative activities and assessments that measure the extent of student learning aligned with Course Learning Outcomes.

-Force Majeure: the occurrence of an event which is outside the reasonable control of the College and which prevents the College from performing its obligations under a policy, process or contract.
+Force Majeure: The occurrence of an event which is outside the reasonable control of the College, and which prevents the College from performing its obligations under a policy, process, or contract.

-Feedback: refers to two primary types
+Feedback: Refers to two primary types

-- Formative Feedback: constructive information provided to students to support and monitor continued learning and used as a basis for ongoing improvement throughout a class or course. - Summative Feedback: constructive evaluative or corrective information used to evaluate student learning, knowledge, proficiency or success in relation to meeting learning outcomes at the conclusion of an instructional unit/period (e.g. course or program).
+- Formative Feedback: constructive information provided to students to support and monitor continued learning and used as a basis for ongoing improvement throughout a class or course. - Summative Feedback: constructive evaluative or corrective information used to evaluate student learning, knowledge, proficiency, or success in relation to meeting learning outcomes at the conclusion of an instructional unit/period (e.g. course or program).

-Grade Point Average (GPA): an indication of a student's academic achievement at the College, calculated by dividing the total grade points by the total credits.
+Grade Point Average (GPA): An indication of a student's academic achievement at the College, calculated by dividing the total grade points by the total credits.

-Grading Scheme: a defined set of criteria used to measure levels of achievement for Course Work.
+Grading Scheme: A defined set of criteria used to measure levels of achievement for coursework.

-Mandatory Pass Component: a component/requirement deemed essential to the realization of the Course Learning Outcome(s) that must be met in order to successfully complete the Course.
+Mandatory Pass Component: A component/requirement deemed essential to the realization of the Course Learning Outcome(s) that must be met to complete the Course.

-Program of Instruction: a group of related courses leading to a diploma, certificate or other credential approved and awarded by the College.
+Program of Instruction: A group of related courses leading to a diploma, certificate, or other credential approved and awarded by the College.